NVIDIA/NeMo/docs/source/nlp/prompt_learning.rst

 When p-tuning completes, prompt tuned virtual tokens from the p-tuning ``prompt_encoder`` are automatically moved to the ``prompt_table`` where all prompt tuned and p-tuned soft prompts are stored.
 The LSTM ``prompt_encoder`` is then removed from the model.
 This allows us to preserve previously p-tuned soft prompts while still maintaining the ability to add new p-tuned or prompt-tuned soft prompts in the future.
 The ``prompt_table`` uses the ``taskname`` as a key to look up the correct virtual tokens for a specified task.
 The ``prompt_table``'s hash table data structure also makes it possible for each task to flexibly use a different amount of virtual tokens.

 P-tuning usually requires fewer virtual tokens per task to achieve good results but uses a higher number of parameters compared to prompt-tuning.
-For example, if you prompt tune a 125M parameter GPT model (with hidden size 768) on two tasks, using 100 virtual tokens per task, the total parameters tuned during prompt tuning equals 153k (~.1% of the pre-trained model size).
+For example, if you prompt tune a 125M parameter GPT model (with hidden size 768) on two tasks, using 100 virtual tokens per task, the total parameters tuned during prompt tuning would equal 153k (~.1% of the pre-trained model size).
 If you p-tune the same 125M GPT model on 2 tasks, using an LSTM with two layers and 10 tokens per task, you will be tuning 8.3M parameters (~6.6% of the pre-trained model size).
 The increased number of parameters used during p-tuning is mitigated by our ``prompt_table``.
 When p-tuned soft prompts are placed in the prompt table, only the parameters for the predicted virtual tokens are saved.
 This allows us to keep the benefit of tuning a larger number of parameters during training, while also preserving the parameter efficiency of prompt-tuning during inference and storing of the model.

 Because p-tuning shares parameters between tasks during training, p-tuning your model on multiple tasks that are similar might allow your model to share insight between tasks.
 In the same vein, p-tuning on many very different tasks at once might perform worse than prompt tuning, which tunes a distinct set of parameters per task.